cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 ***b\.
 Costs of fixing defects***

-The main reason is that the compnent which contains the fault becomes a more and more integral part of the system, and affects more components -- the fault has become "built in" to the documentation, larger components, other tests, etc.
+The main reason is that the component which contains the fault becomes a more and more integral part of the system, and affects more components -- the fault has become "built in" to the documentation, larger components, other tests, etc.